Comala: Nogueras Hacienda

 Nogueras was granted by Hernán Cortés to a now-forgotten general, and over the next centuries the land changed hands several times.
-In the 17th century, The Nogueras estate was founded by the Spanish Juan de Noguera at the beginning of the 18th century, at the time it was one of the most renowned sugar companies in the region.
+The Nogueras estate was founded by the Spanish Juan de Noguera at the beginning of the 18th century; at the time it was one of the most renowned sugar companies in the region.

 Currently, the main construction of the Hacienda is part of the University of Colima and its facilities have been remodeled to be a Study Center, an Eco park and the Alejandro Rangel Hidalgo University Museum, where Alejandro Rangel Hidalgo and his painter lived. brothers, the architect Juan Rangel and the engineer Javier Rangel.
 The Nogueras hacienda chapel was founded by the Franciscans and services are still held here.

 By 1873, the hacienda was bankrupt and eventually sold to the Rangel family, who ran the sugar cane mill until the Mexican Revolution.
 They lost all but a few hectares of the original hacienda, changing from sugar cane to limes, which could be intensively cultivated.
 After the Revolution Alejandro Rangel inherited the property and helped to keep it running through his talents as an artist.
 He renovated the hacienda and established a museum to house his collection of antiques, art and furniture.
 This museum, which still exists, also contains numerous examples of his artwork and furniture designs.
 Another section of the museum is dedicated to local pre Hispanic ceramics, mostly funerary offerings from shaft tombs.
-Prominent among these are the “Colima dogs”, depictions of xoloizcuintles.
+Prominent among these are the "Colima dogs", depictions of xoloizcuintles.

 Upon his death, Rangel donated the hacienda to the University of Colima, allowing the art and the pre-Hispanic artifact to remain on the land on which they were created.
 The university runs the hacienda as a center for archaeological, historical and anthropological studies.
 The complex is called the Centro Cultural Nogueras with the main house dedicated as the Alejandro Rangel Hidalgo Museum.
 This museum features Rangel's artwork as well as a large collection of pre Hispanic ceramics from the area.
 There are also rooms dedicated to the recreation of a traditional hacienda and another dedicated to Rangel's furniture designs.
 This furniture has made its way to many Mexican embassies and the style is known as Rangelino.
 The gift shop sells prints of Rangel's work including those made for Christmas cards for UNICEF in the 1960s.
 The museum also has exhibitions of furniture, ironwork, glass and more from local artisans.